Truck Driver Training FAQ

 - Coupling & uncoupling your trailer

-A CDL training program builds on itself until you’re out training on the road.
+A CDL training program prepares you to take your training on the road.
 You’ll normally start out with yard exercises like parallel parking, offset backing, and alley dock backing.
-As you progress through your training you’ll quickly gain experience until you’re out there learning on the road.

 What are the requirements for CDL licensing?